November 17, 2020

 Who uses CTI?

-CTI is typically used by call centers or customer service departments to connect a phone system to various applications, such as a customer database or CRM, to help businesses reduce call handling time, improve agent efficiency and performance, create a better customer experience, and increase revenues.
+CTI is typically used by call centers to connect a phone system to various applications, such as a customer database or CRM, to help businesses reduce call handling time, improve agent efficiency and performance, create a better customer experience, and increase revenues.
 It can help companies gain a competitive edge and take a more data-driven approach to interacting with their callers.

 By pushing information to the agent’s screen, companies can remove the time it takes an agent to change between programs, manually search for customer information.
 Thus, they can handle calls more quickly in a high-volume call environment and provide faster service.
 With fast access to caller information, including history and context of calls and issues, agents can confidently and quickly solve customer problems.